bo-bh/acl/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 We are Accountability Case Labs (ACL).
-Our mission is to connect and build common strategic insights across the full range of technical and social experts, researchers, builders, and advocates who care about AI accountability
+Our mission is to connect and build common strategic insights across the full range of technical and social experts, researchers, builders, and advocates who care about AI accountability.